 Insurance plans usually cover at least part of the cost of care by in-network providers.
 You will be responsible for a larger portion of your medical bill for out-of-network care.
 It is important to keep in mind that even if a surgeon is in the patient’s insurance network, the pathologist may be out of network.
 Patients can get blindsided by unexpected bills from all their providers.

 Talk with your cancer care team about your treatment options.
 A financial counselor can help estimate costs for the treatment you choose.

 5) Understand legal benefits and rights

 You may qualify for certain benefits that are protected by state or national laws.
 For example, the Family and Medical Leave Act (FMLA) may entitle you to unpaid leave from your job to care for a loved one with cancer.
-“We work with employers to complete FMLA paperwork for patients or family members who take time away from work during cancer treatment,” said Amanda.
+Goshen works with employers to complete FMLA paperwork for patients or family members who take time away from work during cancer treatment.
 You also have rights to appeal an insurance company’s decision to not pay a claim.

 Get help with forms, policies, payment plans and other paperwork from a patient financial counselor.

 Financial assistance programs